AbrahamAzizi/TransductivSVM/README.md

 # TransductivSVM:
-This is an implementation of Transductive SVM related to Course DataMining2 spring 2022 ETHZ.
+This is an implementation of Transductive SVM for the course Data Mining 2 spring 2022 ETHZ.